 - 3 slices white bread

-- 2 tbsp lowfat or nonfat Greek yogurt
+- 2 tablespoons lowfat or nonfat Greek yogurt

-- 1 tbsp cream cheese or Neufchatel cheese
+- 1 tablespoon cream cheese or Neufchatel cheese

 - Dash salt